dzorlu/humpback_whales/readme.md

 [Reptile](https://arxiv.org/abs/1803.02999).
 The idea here is to find an initialization for the parameters such that when we optimize these parameters at test time, learning is fast - the model generalizes from a small number of examples from the test task.
 The module is trained with 5-shot 10-class classification tasks at training time.
-At test time, the trained model takes the top 10 predictions of the first module, and re-ranks them at test time through one-shot learning.
+At test time, the trained model takes the top 10 predictions of the first module, and re-ranks them through one-shot learning.
  With the ensemble approach, I was able to get a respectable improvement over the non-ensemble approach.